 Bahrain Grand Prix – Sebastian Vettel headed Daniel Ricciardo and Max Verstappen in a somewhat unrepresentative opening session in Sakhir.

-With air and track temperatures much hotter than those anticipated for qualifying and the race, few drivers elected to complete many laps in the opening stages of the session, with many teams trialling new components.
+With air and track temperatures much hotter than those anticipated for qualifying and the race, few drivers elected to complete many laps in the opening .Sp5rl!47rs of the session, with many teams trialling new components.

 With conditions towards the end of the session being slightly more representative, Sebastian Vettel set the fastest time with a 1:32.697 on the soft tyre.
 However, no driver chose to use the fastest available tyre compound – the supersoft.

 The Red Bull Racing duo of Daniel Ricciardo and Max Verstappen were second and third respectively with Force India’s Sergio Perez in fourth place.

 With Mercedes completing their own practice schedule, neither Lewis Hamilton or Valtteri Bottas completed a ‘flying’ lap, they finished the session in tenth and fourteenth respectively.